MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

 8. Push code coverage reports and test results without providing the -- build-context-server-id and workspace parameters (this behavior will result in tests and code coverage data being pushed to all instances of your pipeline, across the shared space).
+    Caution: if jobs with the same name exist on different CI server instances, this can duplicate test results.
+    See the Limitations section above.

     java -jar test-result-collection-tool.jar -s "http://localhost:8080"
         -d 1001 --bearer-token "eyJhbGci..."